 Consider Making the Talent Show a Fundraiser

-You could easily turn the talent show into a fundraiser.
+You could easily turn the talent show into a fundraiser with a few tweaks.

 No, not by charging people to come and watch their kid perform, silly.